10 Things to Know for Today

 3. FRANCE TRIES TO DEFUSE TENSIONS

-French media say the government will announce a suspension of fuel tax hikes in an effort to appease a protest movement that has radicalized.
+The French government announces a suspension of fuel tax hikes in an effort to appease a protest movement that has radicalized.

 4. EXPERTS SKEPTICAL OF TRADE TRUCE